zoffline/zwift-offline/README.md

 * Patch after every installation or update:
   * Install/update Zwift from Google play, but do not start it yet.
     * If you have already started it go to `Android Settings > Applications > Zwift` and clear data or uninstall and reinstall the app.
+  * __NOTE:__ ZofflineObb doesn't work on Android 15 and later versions.
+As a workaround, you can patch the OBB file on Windows.
+See [#505](https://github.com/zoffline/zwift-offline/issues/505) for details.
   * Open the `ZofflineObb` app and run it (allow access to storage)
   * Wait for process to finish (5-10min)
   * Run Zwift, hopefully it verifies download and runs